jkeller52/astrobee/README.md

 # Astrobee Software Installation and Configuration
 This repository documents installation and configuration of NASA's Astrobee software for use in ROS and Gazebo simulation.
-The Cognitive Systems Engineering Laboratory at Ohio State University is currently exploring the development of an experimental human-machine teaming testbed using ROS and Gazebo, prompting exploration into NASA's open source astrobee software.
+The Cognitive Systems Engineering Laboratory (CSEL) at Ohio State University is currently exploring the development of an experimental human-machine teaming testbed using ROS and Gazebo, prompting exploration into NASA's open source astrobee software.

 If you are unfamiliar with astrobee, please refer to [NASA's official documentation](https://github.com/nasa/astrobee).
 This repository addresses and troubleshoots problems encountered when following NASA's official [installation documentation](https://nasa.github.io/astrobee/html/install-nonNASA.html)), supporting the install of astrobee simulation capabilities on both native Ubuntu 16.04 and Ubuntu 16.04 ran via Windows Subsystem for Linux 2 (WSL2).
 It is our hope that other researchers and hobbyists will be able to utilize this information to support exploration of the astrobee platform and associated topics in human-robot interaction.